-- create a clear and cohesive lesson plan (description of context, goals, objectives, materials, procedures, assessment and rationalized in reference to the research literature).
-This should plan should respond to the - (1) thematic content, namely the UN SDGs; - (2) predominant approach, namely Active Learning; and
+- create a clear and cohesive lesson plan (description of context, goals, objectives, materials, procedures, assessment and rationalised in reference to the research literature).
+This should plan should respond to the - (1) thematic content, namely the UN SDGs;

-(3) online (synchronous) context and the language proficiency level of learners (to be decided).

-- identify context-appropriate objectives, practices, and materials to achieve the lesson plan. - clearly articulate the rationale for the lesson plan in reference to the research literature.
+- (2) predominant pedagogical approach, namely Active Learning; and - (3) context of delivery (e.g., in-person, online, etc.) and the (imagined) language proficiency level of learners. - identify context-appropriate objectives, practices, and materials to achieve the lesson plan. - clearly articulate the rationale for the lesson plan in reference to the research literature.

-2. Classroom Observation (online/synchronous)
+2. Classroom Observation